abyx/octopress/source/_posts/2015-11-06-angular-forms-and-validation-step-by-step-example.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
-cta_message: "Get more guides of maintainble Angular and learn how to prepare for 2.0!"
 ---

 We all have to get input from users, validate it and act on it.
 But everywhere I look I see developers that aren’t using Angular’s form capabilities to their full potential.